KB1RD/matrix-notepad/README.md

 ![Matrix Notepad](static/logo/notepad%20logo.svg)
 > A buggy way to collaborate on text documents using the [Matrix](https://matrix.org) protocol.
 When it works, consider this the Matrix Console of collaboration!

-Check it out at [matrix-notepad.kb1rd.net](https://matrix-notepad.kb1rd.net/) and come chat at [#matrix-collaboration:kb1rd.net](https://matrix.to/#/!lJKzxfcqmWpRzHxAsh:kb1rd.net?via=matrix.org)!
+Check it out at [matrix-notepad.kb1rd.net](https://matrix-notepad.kb1rd.net/) and come chat at [#matrix-collaboration:kb1rd.net](https://matrix.to/#/#matrix-collaboration:kb1rd.net?via=kb1rd.net&via=matrix.org&via=matrix.geklautecloud.de)!
 I'd love to hear about what you think (and what issues you encounter)!

 ## Brief Roadmap
 This is not in any particular order:
-* [x] More or less working insertations
+* [x] More or less working insertions
 * [x] More or less working removals
 * [ ] Conflict resolution
 * [ ] Improved UI/UX (this will be incremental)